orbitalchicken/Roadmap/New.md

 	“Automatically connect to VPN when using this connection” option for a WiFi network connection is failing upon startup.
-It then connects to the wifi without the VPN. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version. system settings modules don't use the icon (in alt-tab, and window list) associated with the menu item
+It then connects to the wifi without the VPN. connected to vpn (cisco to be exact), it doesn’t display network icon with lock when connected in the system tray compared to previous version. system settings modules don't use the icon (in alt-tab, and window list) associated with the menu item I downloaded an icon set, just to try it tout, from http://linuxmint-art.org/content/show.php/My+Mint+Elementary?content=169859 I put the extracted folder in /usr/share/icons Went back to Preferences/Theme to find that most choices of icons were gone !
+I deleted the elementary-icons folder.
+Went back to preferences/theme/icons and the choices were all back.

 MATE Edition - last processed comment: #142
 -------------------------------------------